 MedSurg Matters!, the newsletter of the Academy of Medical Surgical Nurses and is included in the scholarly journal MEDSURG Nursing, seeks short, newsworthy, news type items in the world of medical surgical nursing.
 Instead of long scholarly research papers, it seeks quick informative information such as new drugs or drug interactions, the latest evidence based practice updates, current trends, unique or interesting nurse or patient stories.
 Contact Molly L McClelland firstname.lastname@example.org

 American Journal of Nursing – ranks 18/101 of nursing journals.
 AJN reaches more nurses than any other nursing journal through our robust print, digital, iPad, and social media channels.
 AJN publishes original research, QI and review articles as primary feature articles and CE articles.
 We also publish shorter, focused columns.
 Submissions must be evidence-based and are peer-reviewed.

 Clinical Features should cover epidemiology, pathology, current research/ “what’s new” in knowledge and/or treatment, nursing implications.
 There is no specific limit for word count, though feature articles usually are in the range of 5,000 to 8,000 words.
 (We have done two-part and three-part series for larger papers.)
 For examples of feature articles, see any of the CE articles on our web site, www.ajnonline.com .

 - Community acquired pneumonia

 - Treatment options for acute and chronic pain (just about anything on pain management)

-- Current best practice in managing prostate & ovarian cancer; side effects from therapies
+- Current best practice in managing lung or ovarian cancer; side effects from therapies

 - Best practice in anticoagulant therapy